Accessible Transit – A Daily Struggle with Accessibility Issues on the TTC.

 Sadly, this spring the TTC reneged on its commitment to full accessibility and revealed it intends to contravene the law.
 It has no intention of making all stations accessible.
 Its current plan leaves 17 stations inaccessible in 2025 and provides no commitment that these stations will ever be accessible.
 After 35 years, the job will not be done.

 Accessible transit is a hot topic because it’s about the basic mobility people require to live their lives.
 For years, I advocated on behalf of accessible transit because I believed it was the right thing to do.
 Now, as a woman whose mobility has decreased due to the onset of arthritis, I use the elevators in subway stations, and I’m grateful for the kneeling buses, but streetcars are hell for me, especially when I must take a cart and purchase groceries.
 I have become increasingly limited in my ability to travel as it’s painful to take long trips.
 But, using the TTC would be far more amenable to me if the streetcars were accessible, and all the subway stations had elevators.
-The days when the elevators are out of service force me to walk up and down stairs, something I’m less and less able to do over time.
+The days when the elevators are out of service to force me to walk up and down stairs, something I’m less and less able to do over time.
 Other individuals with disabilities cope with these same challenges.
 Furthermore, there is the ongoing issue of when the new, accessible streetcars will be available.
 To date, only one is in operation on the Spadina line.

 Accessibility advocate and lawyer David Lepofsky (@DavidLepofsky) said there are still several “big-ticket items” the agency needs to address however, most significantly the fact that only 34 of 69 subway stations are fully accessible.
 Compounding the problem is that facilities at the accessible stations aren’t always reliable, he said, which can strand people who use mobility devices.
 “People who go to work in an office building and have to ride an elevator every day don’t wonder, “Gee I wonder if the elevator is going to work today. . .
 You just go in and the elevators work,” he said.
 “That’s not the experience with TTC elevators and escalators and so on, and that’s been an issue for years.”